nelson-eder/formSenderApp/readme.md

 ![Input company example](https://nelsoneder.com/src/formSenderAppYourCompanyInput.png)

-And you can use Radio or Checkbox inputs in your form.
+And you can use Checkbox input type in your form.

 ```
 <input type="ckeckbox" name="Allow cookies" value="on">